-A part-time or fractional CMO should be able to lead your firm in a rebranding, repositioning, or refashioning.
+A part time CMO or fractional CMO should be able to lead your firm in rebranding, repositioning, or refashioning.
 What’s more, a project-based contract worker is less likely to have the skills, or to provide strategic big-picture ideas, than a more experienced fractional CMO.

 If your company has a marketing team that lacks expertise, you definitely need a part-time CMO to drive the narrative of strategic planning needed to drive profitable customer acquisitions and activations.